 A. Hines Global Income Trust, Inc., which we refer to as Hines Global, was formed in July 2013 as a Maryland corporation.
 We were formerly known as Hines Global REIT II, Inc. As of December 6, 2017, we began operating as a non-exchange listed REIT with no targeted liquidity window instead of operating as a finite-life REIT.
 We intend to invest in a diversified portfolio of quality commercial real estate properties and other real estate investments throughout the United States and internationally.
-As of April 1, 2021, we owned twenty-three real estate investments which contain, in the aggregate, 11.1 million square feet of leasable space.
+As of April 8, 2024, we owned 42 real estate investments which contain, in the aggregate, 18.5 million square feet of leasable space.
 To a lesser extent, we also plan to invest in real estate-related securities to provide a source of liquidity for our share redemption program, cash management and other purposes.

-From inception through April 1, 2021, we received gross proceeds of approximately \$1.3 billion from the sale of 127.0 million shares of our common stock through our public offerings, including proceeds from our distribution reinvestment plan.
-Although Class AX, Class TX, Class IX and Class JX shares of our common stock, which we refer to individually as Class AX shares, Class TX shares, Class IX shares and Class JX shares, and collectively as the IPO Shares, remain outstanding, we are not offering the IPO Shares in this follow-on offering.
-Until November 30, 2017, the Class AX shares, Class TX shares, Class IX shares and Class JX shares were labeled as Class A shares, Class T shares, Class I shares and Class J shares.
-The Class AX shares, Class TX shares, Class IX shares and Class JX shares have the same rights, including voting rights, as the Class A shares, Class T shares, Class I shares and Class J shares that we are offering pursuant to this follow-on offering.
+From inception through April 1, 2024, we received gross proceeds of approximately \$3.3 billion from the sale of 312.5 million shares of our common stock through our public offerings, including proceeds from our distribution reinvestment plan.
+Although Class AX and Class JX shares of our common stock, which we refer to individually as Class AX shares and Class JX shares, and collectively with the Class TX shares and Class IX shares as the IPO Shares, remain outstanding, we are not offering the IPO Shares in this offering.
+As of December 31, 2023, there were no Class TX shares and Class IX shares outstanding, as all previously issued and outstanding Class TX and Class IX shares were redeemed or converted to Class AX shares and Class JX shares, respectively, prior to that date.
+Until November 30, 2017, the Class AX shares, Class TX shares, Class IX shares and Class JX shares have the same rights, including voting rights, as the Class A shares, Class T shares, Class T shares, Class J shares that we are offering pursuant to this offering.